shirishmaharjan/shirishmaharjan.github.io/README.md

-### Data-driven climate scientist proficient in remote sensing and natural science data analysis.
-Expertise in python, R, mysql, aws for extracting insights from complex climate datasets and addressing environmental challenges.
-Dedicated to leveraging technical skills for sustainable solutions.
+### Data Analyst specializing in remote sensing, natural science data analysis and big data analysis with ML/AI applications.
+Proficient in Python, R, MySQL, and AWS for extracting insights from complex datasets.

 ## Education